Adsson

-Adsson Igor Marinho de Lima (born 24 May 2000), simply known as Adsson, is a Brazilian footballer who plays as a defensive midfielder for Bangu.
+Adsson Igor Marinho de Lima (born 24 May 2000), simply known as Adsson, is a Brazilian footballer who plays as a defensive midfielder for Volta Redonda.

 Club career

 Born in Rio Largo, Alagoas, Adsson started playing for local side Sete de Setembro-AL before subsequently Atlético Tubarão and Joinville.
 With the latter side, he appeared as an unused substitute with the first team in the 2018 Copa Santa Catarina.

 Adsson returned to his home state in 2019, joining CRB and being initially assigned to the under-20 team.
 He signed his first professional contract on 13 December of that year, and made his senior debut with the club on 7 March 2020, replacing Bruno Cosendey in a 2–0 Campeonato Alagoano home win over CEO.

 In May 2020, CRB extended Adsson's contract for a further year.
 On 24 March 2021, after featuring rarely, he was loaned to Sergipe until the end of the year, and won the Campeonato Sergipano with the side.

 Adsson began the 2022 season at Bangu, but was loaned to Sampaio Corrêa-RJ in April of that year.
 Back to Bangu for the 2023 Campeonato Carioca, he featured regularly before joining Portuguesa on 30 May 2023, also on loan.